tnkuehne/LACE/README.md

 #### Courses Overview

 ##### Course Cards:
-Three courses are presented as expandable cards with a course image, title, and detailed content outline.
+All courses are presented as expandable cards with a course image, title, and detailed content outline.
 This design allows users to quickly identify and expand each course for more detailed information, enhancing the user experience through easy navigation.

-##### Visual Design:
+##### Navigation:
-Icons, consistent color schemes, and clear typography ensure the courses are visually appealing and easy to read.
-The gradient background adds a modern touch.
-This cohesive visual design helps engage users and maintain their interest, reinforcing brand identity.
+Breadcrumb navigation is included at the top of the page to help users easily navigate back to the main courses page or other sections of the website.
+This improves the overall user experience by making navigation intuitive and straightforward.

 #### Course Detail Page